grafana/loki/docs/sources/clients/_index.md

 If you are already using logstash and/or beats, this will be the easiest way to start.
 By adding our output plugin you can quickly try Loki without doing big configuration changes.

+### Lambda Promtail

+This is a workflow combining the promtail push-api [scrape config](./promtail/configuration.md#loki_push_api_config) and the [lambda-promtail](../../tools/lambda-promtail/README.md) AWS Lambda function which pipes logs from Cloudwatch to Loki.

+This is a good choice if you're looking to try out Loki in a low-footprint way or if you wish to monitor AWS lambda logs in Loki.

 # Unofficial clients